SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Assuming you have a **commercial license** for Carbon Copy, you will want to export the respective Generated Assets folder and the Export folder for Carbon Copy alongside the rest of your avatar package.
+Assuming you have a **commercial license** for Carbon Copy, you will want to export the respective Generated Assets folder for your avatar alongside the rest of your avatar package.

 You can find these generated resources at ***Save File Path**/GeneratedAssets/*.
 By default, this is *Assets/DreadScripts/Carbon Copy/GeneratedAssets/*.

-The folder for the Export can be found at *Assets/DreadScripts/Carbon Copy/Export*.

 </details>